 Please note: We do acknowledge that for some individuals, campaigning on gambling-related harms can form a legitimate part of their recovery.
 The GamCare Forum and Chatroom services are not spaces for organising political action or recruiting other service users for the purposes of doing so.
 Should you wish to petition the Government about a political matter concerning gambling-related harms, please visit http://epetitions.direct.gov.uk/ or write to your MP.
 Please do not use GamCare’s online services to recruit other petitioners.

 There may be times when you feel you would like to share your personal contact information with other members of the Forum.
-In these instances, we would caution you not to place your details in an open post, as these will be available to anyone (including those who are not Forum members), and the contact you receive may not always be safe, appropriate or helpful.
+In these instances, we would request you refrain from placing your details in an open post our moderators will remove it.
+This is due to the fact that all information shared on the Forum is available to anyone (including those who are not Forum members), and the contact you would receive may not always be safe, appropriate or helpful.

 Managing Your Distress